Skip to content

 • Shorter drying time

-• Less sensitivity to temperature during preparation
+• Less temperature sensitivity during preparation

 Disadvantages: